zhenjiao/openlocTest/loc/zh-CN/articles/best-practices-retry-service-specific.md

 You can use the Transient Fault Handling Application Block (Topaz) with the Nuget package EnterpriseLibrary.TransientFaultHandling.Data (class **SqlAzureTransientErrorDetectionStrategy**) to implement a retry mechanism for SQL Database.

-The block also provides the **ReliableSqlConnection** class, which implements the old ADO.NET 1.0 API (**IDbConnection** 而不是 **DbConnection**) and performs retries and connection management internally.
+The block also provides the **ReliableSqlConnection** class, which implements the old ADO.NET 1.0 API (**IDbConnection** instead of **DbConnection**) and performs retries and connection management internally.
 While convenient, this requires you to use a different set of methods for invoking operations with retries, and so is not a simple direct replacement.
 It does not support asynchronous execution, which is recommended when implementing and using Azure services.
 In addition, because this class uses ADO.NET 1.0, it does not benefit from the recent improvements and updates to ADO.NET.

 ### Policy configuration (SQL Database using ADO.NET)